Hayesville High School: History

 After local school teacher John Hicks was elected as the first representative from Clay County to the North Carolina General Assembly, he purchased land near Hayesville on Aug.
 12, 1870, to establish a school, Hicksville Academy.
-Hicksville Academy boarded students and charged tuition in a framed, two-story building.
+The school boarded students and charged tuition in a framed, two-story building.

-In 1887 Hicksville Academy was sold to the Methodist-Episcopal church and its name was changed to Hayesville Academy.
-In 1891 the school's management was turned over to Trinity College in Durham which later became Duke University.
-Courses were offered from the first grade through college and Hayesville Academy was again renamed, this time to Hayesville Male and Female College.
-Tuition cost $1-2 per month and student housing cost 25 cents per month.
-At that time 225 students were enrolled from six different states.
+In 1887, Hicksville Academy was sold to the Methodist-Episcopal church and its name was changed to Hayesville Academy.
+In 1891, the school's management was turned over to Trinity College in Durham, which later became Duke University.
+Courses were offered from the first grade through college, and Hayesville Academy was again renamed, this time to Hayesville Male and Female College.
+Tuition cost $1–2 per month and student housing cost 25 cents per month.
+At that time, 225 students were enrolled from six different states.
 In 1898 the school changed ownership again.